 - 7.2.1 The purpose of the communications agreement is to allow an authorized representative to interact with the Verra registry on behalf of the jurisdictional or project proponent and designate the account into which VCUs may be deposited.
-The following is provided by way of further clarification: - 1) Where there are multiple jurisdictional or project proponents stated in the jurisdictional element description, a communications agreement shall be provided to the Verra registry signed by all jurisdictional or project proponents, as appropriate.
+The following is provided by way of further clarification: - Where there are multiple jurisdictional or project proponents stated in the jurisdictional element description, a communications agreement shall be provided to the Verra registry signed by all jurisdictional or project proponents, as appropriate.
 The communications agreement shall designate an authorized representative and the account into which any VCUs shall be issued.
-Where a subsequent registration representation is provided to the Vera registry for the purpose of switching the jurisdictional or project proponent, a communications agreement shall also be provided in respect of designation of an authorized representative or the account into which any VCUs shall be issued.
+Where a subsequent registration representation is provided to the Verra registry for the purpose of switching the jurisdictional or project proponent, a communications agreement shall also be provided in respect of designation of an authorized representative or the account into which any VCUs shall be issued.
 Such communications agreement shall supersede any prior communications agreement. - 2) Where there is a single jurisdictional or project proponent and a registration or listing representation is provided to the Verra registry, a communications agreement may also be provided in respect of designation of an authorized representative or the account into which any VCUs shall be issued.
 Where a subsequent registration representation is provided to the registry administrator for the purpose of switching the jurisdictional or project proponent, a communications agreement may also be provided.
 Any such communications agreement shall supersede any prior communications agreement.
 Where a communications agreement is not provided, authorized representation reverts to the (new) jurisdictional or project proponent, as appropriate.

-Release and Accession of Jurisdictional and Project Proponents 7.3
+7.3 Release and Accession of Jurisdictional and Project Proponents

-- Project proponents may join or leave a nested project subsequent to validation and 7.3.1 registration.
-The process for release and accession of project proponents is set out in the \ - Jurisdictional proponents joining or leaving a jurisdictional element shall also blow the procedure set out in VCS document Registration and Issuence Procedure that 7.3.2 noting that such jurisdictional proponents shall sign the VCS JNR Deed of Partial Release shall all rocess, my JNR Deeg of Par appropriate.
-Appropriate the content of this seal of the content of the co
+- 7.3.1 Project proponents may join or leave a nested project subsequent to validation and registration.
+The process for release and accession of project proponents is set out in the VCS Program document Registration and Issuance Process. - 7.3.2 Jurisdictional proponents joining or leaving a jurisdictional element shall also follow the procedure set out in VCS document Registration and Issuance Process, mutatis mutandis, noting that such jurisdictional proponents shall sign the VCS JNR Deed of Partial Release Template or the VCS JNR Deed of Accession Template, as appropriate.